HiPERCAM/hipercam/docs/reduction.rst

 `fit_height_min_ref` and `fit_height_min_nrf` parameters in the reduce file might get you through.
-The idea is that if the target gets too faint, you don't want to trust any position from it, so that no attempt is made to update the position.
+The idea is that if the target gets too faint, you don't want to trust any position from it, so that no attempt is made to update the position (relative to the reference star if appropriate).
 Provided the telescope is not moving too much, you should have a chance of re-locating apertures successfully when the target re-appears.
 If conditions are good, the aperture location can work without problem for many thousands of images in a row.

 I have had a case where a particularly bright and badly-placed cosmic ray caused the reference aperture positioning to fail after a reduction had run